vasMil/ceid_algorithm_enginnering/lab3/README.md

 1. The graph has a fixed amount of vertices n.
 2. The graph is directed.
 3. Each edge should have an integer cost in a fixed range [1...C]
-4. Eacb edge may be inserted at most once, but you may decrease its cost at any point.
+4. Each edge may be inserted at most once, but you may decrease its cost at any point.

 Space complexity: O(n<sup>2</sup>)